Effect of the great resignation

 Key market trends and reasons behind the movement of associates

-In my role as a Research Manager on the Chambers USA team I look after antitrust, environment and real estate sections of the guide, however in this Chambers USA Legal Topics article I share an insight into the great resignation of lawyers that disrupted the legal market across the US in 2021 and is continuing to be felt in 2022 and beyond.
+In my role as a Research Manager on the Chambers USA team I look after antitrust, environment and real estate sections of the guide, however in this Chambers USA Legal Topics article I share an insight into one of the bigger changes that disrupted the legal market across the US in 2021 and is continuing to be felt in 2022 and beyond; the great resignation.

 One of the most interesting stories in the legal market over the past few months has been the effect of the Great Resignation on the legal industry itself.